keegancsmith/keegancsmith/CV.rst

 Mathematics and the degree with distinction.
 I also have a BSc Honours in the Mathematics of Computer Science with Distinction (The degree comprises honours modules in Pure Mathematics, Theoretical Computer Science and Experimental Computer Science).
-I am currently working on a Masters in Computer Science.
+I was doing a Masters in Computer Science, but dropped out to work instead.

 ..
 1st Year Results